comob-project/snn-sound-localization/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the project organizers responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to any or all of the project organizers responsible for enforcement:

+- Dan Goodman  — <d.goodman@imperial.ac.uk>
+- Tomas Fiers  — <tomas.fiers@gmail.com>
+- Marcus Ghosh — <m.ghosh@imperial.ac.uk>

 All complaints will be reviewed and investigated promptly and fairly.

 All project organizers are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement guidelines